-The VC's Awards for Learning and Teaching Programs recognise learning and teaching support programs and services that contribute to the quality of student learning and the student experience at UTAS.
+The VC's Awards for Programs that Enhance Learning recognise programs and services that contribute to the quality of student learning and the student experience at the University of Tasmania.
 These awards are given to exemplary programs and services whose effectiveness has been demonstrated through strenuous evaluation.